Outreach, Knowledge, Change – Nepal

 - Health, hygiene, and family planning awareness (including reproductive and menstrual health)

 - Adolescent mentorship program using socially and physically interactive activities

 - Training of GBV Watch Groups, which act as advocates for keeping their communities safe

-The program’s daily activities are limited to girls and women only, as we aim to foster an environment of sisterhood.
+The program’s daily activities focused on girls and women as we aimed to foster an environment of sisterhood and community among women experiencing similar injustices.
 However, Aura Freedom recognizes the importance of including boys and men in the conversation on gender equality.
-Therefore, community-wide awareness sessions will be held once a month to also expose males to this crucial information, increasing their awareness of women’s rights and the gender disparity in their own communities.
-Despite the existing patriarchy, our FFS data showed a significant increase in knowledge of gender-based violence and human rights, awareness of gender disparity, and a positive shift in attitudes towards gender equality in both males and females.
-These results clearly demonstrate the effectiveness of including males among project participants to create positive social change.
+Therefore, community-wide awareness sessions were also held once a month to expose men and boys to this crucial information, increasing their awareness of women’s rights, GBV and the gender disparity in their own communities.
+Despite the existing patriarchy, our Female Friendly Space data showed a significant increase in knowledge of gender-based violence and human rights, awareness of gender disparity, and a positive shift in attitudes towards gender equality in both women and men.
+These results clearly demonstrate the effectiveness of including men and boys among project participants to create positive social change.

 In providing ongoing education and information dissemination in a safe space, girls and women will experience an increased awareness of their rights and the services available to them.
 With this knowledge, they become empowered, more likely to report incidences of violence and reclaim ownership of their lives.
 Furthermore, when entire communities learn of not only the prevalence of gender disparity, but its associated repercussions for both females and the communities at large, the cycle of violence and gender inequality can be broken.
 Education is absolutely critical for achieving this.

-Aura Freedom is thrilled to have the ongoing support of Canada’s Global Affairs in our fight against gender-based violence and gender inequality in support of the world’s most vulnerable girls and women.
+Aura Freedom is grateful to have had the support of Global Affairs Canada in our fight against gender-based violence and gender inequality in support of the world’s most vulnerable girls and women.